aiven/aiven-docs/docs/products/opensearch/howto/import-opensearch-data-elasticsearch-dump-to-aiven.md

 ---
 title: Copy data from OpenSearch to Aiven for OpenSearch® using elasticsearch-dump
+sidebar_label: Copy data from OpenSearch to Aiven for OpenSearch®
 ---

 Backup your OpenSearch® data into Aiven for Opensearch.